ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 ### **X. Integration**

-Embeddings db
-Chat UI
-Platform integration
-Parallel processing
-SLAs

 ### **i.
 Embeddings Database**

-This integration component is required for efficient document search and retrival to prodive quick responces.
+This is one of the core components in the system for efficient document search and retrival.

-- Original files along their embedings, document metadata and version history is stored in the database.
-- Converts new documents into embeddings using a pre-trained model and keeps them updated whenever the document version changes.
+**i.i.
+Embeddings Generation**

-- Converts client's query into embeddings for further processing within the database, by selecting nearest neighbours.
+- **Query Embeddings:** Converts client's query into embeddings for further selecting nearest neighbours within the database.
+- **Document Embeddings:** Creates embeddings using a pre-trained BERT-based model for new documents.
+The model processes documents via API request, resulting in document ID, document metadata and embeddings.
+The original file is stored in Documents Storage with the same document ID to avoid overloading the vector DB.
+- **Updates:** Automatically updates embeddings when document version changes to maintain vectors relevance.

+**i.ii.
+Database Features**

+- A cloud and scalable database.
+- Supports nearest neighbor search, using cosine or Euclidean similarity.
+- The following fields are stored for further mapping with Documents Storage:
+  1. Document ID
+  2. Version number
+  3. Metadata storage (document title, author, creation date)
+  4. Embeddings representation
-- Data is encrypted to ensure security.
+- Embeddings, metadata, and queries are encrypted to ensure security.
+Strict access control managment.

 ### **ii.
 Documents Storage**

-To store and manage the physical files of documents uploaded by clients.
-This includes the original files and any subsequent versions.
+A scalable cloud service (e.g. AWS S3) for scalable storage and files managment for the following data types:

-The storage service (AWS S3), provides API that allows backend to upload and retrive documents.
-The services returns a URL for the uploaded file, which is stored in embeddings database metadata.
+1. Original files uploaded by clients, including their versions.
+The service returns a URL (Document ID) for each uploaded file, which is stored in the embeddings database metadata.
+2. Chat communications and response ratings, structured as JSON objects with fields for user queries, responses, timestamps and ratings.

 ### **iii.
 Chat UI**

-User interface is intuitive and responsive interation instrument for clients to query and receive resutls.
+An intuitive and responsive interface for clients to query and receive results.

-- Interface.
-It implies user-friendly error messages and provides guidance in case of unclear files or queries.
-- Interactive Features.
-Users can upload files, ask follow-up questions, provide feedback on answers.
+**Features.**
+  1. Clients can upload new documents, which automatically triggers embedding generation and storage.
+  2. Consists of a five star rating system for feedback on answers.
+  3. Clients can report offesnive or unproper responses, which triggers another LLM as a fallback scenario.
+  4. Allows to save a chat history and responses for future reference.

 ### **iv.
 Backend API Design**

 TBD

 ### **v.
 Parallel processing**
-This component is required for efficient handling of large documents and multiple simultaneous queries from users.
-It implies queue of requests and pool of worker nodes, which are balanced dynamically, depending on workload.
+To efficiently handle simultanneous queries from users, the system uses queue of requests and pool of worker nodes.

+Worker Allocation:
+- **General Workers.** Handle initial document processing and embedding generation.
+- **Dedicated Workers.** Preserve workers for entire chat sessions to maintain context and improve response relevance.

 ### **vi.
 SLAs**